ConnorHanlon/javaProjects/Project One/README.md

 Using the shape classes, a program was written that draws fractals of said shapes.

-Key features immplemented in ProjectFractal:
+Key features implemented in ProjectFractal:
   * asked the user for input with shape choices
   * draw fractal based on chosen pattern
   * compute total area of fractals and print result to screen once finished drawing